dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/access.md

 ---

 :::info Beta functionality
-This functionality is new in v1.5.
-These docs exist to provide a high-level overview of what's to come.
-The specific syntax is liable to change.
+This functionality is new in v1.5!
+The syntax is mostly locked, but some small details are still liable to change.
 :::

 <File name='models/<schema>.yml'>